Chavezjune/juneteeth-/Home.md

 ### curveStepCount
 When drawing ellipses, circles, and arcs, RoughJS approximates **curveStepCount** number of points to estimate the shape.
 Default value is 9.

+### curveFitting
+When drawing ellipses, circles, and arcs, Let RoughJS know how close should the rendered dimensions be when compared to the specified one.
+Default value is **0.95** - which means the rendered dimensions will be at least 95% close to the specified dimensions.
+A value of **1** will ensure that the dimensions are almost 100% accurate.

 ### simplification
 When drawing paths using SVG path instructions, **simplification** can be set to simplify the shape by the specified factor.
 The value can be between 0 and 1.